Gold Camp Road is a spooky haunted spot with collapsed tunnels in CO

 Part of the Gold Belt Scenic Byway, the road is said to be haunted.
 This location is a popular hangout for high schoolers and teens, especially on summer nights.
+Various stories surround what makes these tunnels haunted.
 When the tunnels were built in the 1800’s – it’s said that many workers died in actually building the tunnels.
 There have been rumblings of a school bus accident ranging from a suicidal driver to an oncoming train.
 Legend has it that the entire bus full of children perished.
-Today, many drive through the 2nd tunnel waiting for the car to be moved after putting it in park and turning off the lights.
+Nowadays, hikers report hearing laughter in the area and cars able to get close enough have found tiny handprints in window fog.
+Today, people drive through the 2nd tunnel waiting for the car to be moved after putting it in park and turning off the lights.
 Others have said to see apparitions of men in cloaks.
 The third tunnel, you are not able to drive through but many peer in wondering the secrets of this spooky spot.

 Pic&more info: https://www.visitcos.com/areas/downtown-colorado-springs/haunted-places/